sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 including a shorter but a little more advanced second part on Git.

 1. How to pretend you know Git, Part 2 (in progress).
-2. Environments and how are they related to Git.
+2. Pipelines, environements and how are they related to Git.
 3. Coding standards and how to enforce them.
 4. The psychology of pull requests and how to find a way out when nobody likes your code.
 5. Programmer's well being.
 6. Developer's toolbox.

+Let me know in the comments which one would you like to read the most.

-## Great Git sources to learn
+## Great sources to learn Git

 [Atlassian](https://www.atlassian.com/git/tutorials), [git-scm](https://git-scm.com/docs/), [StackOverflow](https://stackoverflow.com/questions/tagged/git).